 People are not judging you like you think they are

 So this can be the same for you when talking with new people.
 Don’t worry about it; just do it.
 It is the same if you do a presentation of any kind.
 If you are worried about how you are doing or what people are thinking of you, then this makes it a lot worse as you aren’t present.
-You are just totally preoccupied with yourself and this then shows in your performance, as you lose so much focus.
+You are just preoccupied with yourself and this then shows in your performance because you lose so much focus.

 So anything you have to do, just do it with no preconceived ideas or pressures on how it should go.
 Don’t be concerned about your performance and give yourself some slack.
 It’s perfectly fine if you make a mistake or two.

 No one cares or notices anyway.
 By the time these people get to their car, they will have forgotten about you and anyone else in the room.
 They will most likely just want to get away from the boring meeting and get home!

 Don’t listen or identify with the negative thoughts you have about yourself; you are not the thoughts your mind creates about you.
 Also, don’t identify or get involved with any negative scenarios the mind may create about how things will go or how you will mess up.

 - People aren’t judging you as you think; you are just judging yourself.
 If you did any kind of presentation, no one would care if you stumbled on a few words.
 They would understand or most likely not even notice.
 Would you judge or be critical of anyone who did not make a perfect presentation?